apache/doris/docs/en/docs/admin-manual/privilege-ldap/user-privilege.md

 5. Forget passwords

-	If you forget your password and cannot log in to Doris, you can log in to Doris without a password using the following command on the machine where the Doris FE node is located:
+	If you forget your password and cannot log in to Doris, you can add `skip_localhost_auth_check` in fe config and restart FE so that logging to Doris without a password in localhost.

 	`mysql-client -h 127.0.0.1 -P query_port -uroot`